 Join the mailing list if you’re enjoying this post – I’ll send you new recipe updates, tips and resources to help you cook in your steam oven with more confidence!

-The best spices to use in a chicken curry
+The best spices to use in an Indian style chicken curry

 I don’t know that there’s a single ‘best spices’ or ‘best curry powder’ to use for a curry of any kind, because the type and level of spice is always down to personal preference.